Former Marine continues service

 “I built curriculum.
 I trained a team.
 I started focusing the employment of team, myself, and an interpreter in a particular valley on the Pakistan border that was particularly problematic,” Russo said.
 “I became sort of an expert on this because at the time it was a new thing and there weren’t that many people doing it.”

 That work lead to her service on former General and Central Intelligence Agency director David Petraeus’s counter insurgency team.
 Russo also became a fellow for the Council on Foreign Relations International Affairs where she also learned about the legislative process, something beneficial as she seeks to step into a new role.

 Russo is a Democratic candidate to represent Virginia’s 5th Congressional District.
-The primary for the Democratic Party is June 9.
-This article is part of an ongoing series with other Democratic and Republican candidates.
+The primary for the Democratic Party is June 23.